 The streets of Paris are fairly flat unless you are walking up towards Montmartre.
 There are several ways to get around the city, I think walking is the best.
 You get to see so much of the city this way.
 When you compare how long it will take to get to your destination via metro/bus or walking, if it isn’t too much of a difference and you have the time, I would walk.

 You are going to want at least one pair of shoes that are comfortable for walking around.
 I love these Madewell sneakers, which are under $100.
-I wear an 8.5 My feet swell a bit when I walk a lot, so it is always great to have some wiggle room.
+I wear an 8.5.
+My feet swell a bit when I walk a lot, so it is always great to have some wiggle room.
 And I recommend adding this Moleskin to the back of your sneakers and any other shoes before bringing them to Paris.

 This adds a little extra cushion at the back and reduces the chance of blisters.
-I also recently purchased these Vejas sneakers, which are very much part of Parisian fashion.
+I also recently purchased these Vejas sneakers, which are part of Parisian fashion.
 Just make sure you break in both shoes before traveling.
 This is the best way to avoid any blisters.

 French women won’t wear high heels much around Paris unless it’s for Fashion Week.
 Heels aren’t the most practical when it comes to cobblestone streets.
 Stylish walking shoes, flats, and boots are the way to go depending on the season.
 For ballet flats, I love these from Margaux NYC.